 10. Go green!

-If you’re a city dweller you might want to transform your local area by getting involved in urban greening - adding plants, trees and green spaces to an urban environment to make it a better place to live and work.
-Greening helps people connect with nature, cleans our air and makes area that little bit prettier!
+Greening (adding plants, trees and green spaces to an urban environment to make it a better place to live and work) helps people connect with nature, cleans our air and makes an area that little bit prettier!
 Why not get started by planting a flower in your street and encouraging others to join too?